 The NEOs were compensated for their services as executive officers of the Corporation commencing in March 2013.
-On January 31, 2014, the Corporation granted a total of 550,000 stock options to its directors and 100,000 to its CFO (a total of 350,000 stock options to the NEOs).
-These options are exercisable until January 31, 2019 at an exercise price of \$0.05 per Common Share.
+During the last year of this report, on August 10, 2015, the Corporation granted a total of 385,000 stock options to its directors and 120,000 to the CFO (a total of 255,000 stock options to the NEOs).
+These options are exercisable until August 10, 2020 at an exercise price of \$0.05 per Common Share.
 The exercise price of the stock options was established by the Corporation's directors in accordance with the policies of the TSXV and was based on the initial public offering price of the Corporation's shares.
 The options were granted pursuant to the Stock Option Plan of the Corporation.
 See disclosure under heading "Incentive Plan Awards".

-175,000 additional options were granted to the VP Exploration and an advisor to the Corporation in the fiscal year ended 2014.
+170,000 additional options were granted to the VP Exploration and an advisor to the Corporation in the fiscal year ended 2015.